QuanNgHa/DataScience/Tensorflow API.md

 ### Common hyperparameters:
 * Epoch: One Epoch is when an ENTIRE dataset is passed forward and backward through the neural network only ONCE.
 * Batch Size: which is the number of training examples (chosen at random) for a single step.
 For example, the batch size for SGD is 1
-* Steps: which is the total number of training iterations.
+* Steps/Iterations: which is the total number of training iterations.
 One step calculates the loss from one batch and uses that value to modify the model's weights once.
-* Iterations: Iterations is the number of batches needed to complete one epoch.
+Iterations is the number of batches needed to complete one epoch.
-For example: We can divide the dataset of 2000 examples into batches of 500 then it will take 4 iterations to complete 1 epoch.
+* For example: We can divide the dataset of 2000 examples into batches of 500 then it will take 4 iterations to complete 1 epoch.

 <img width="510" alt="Screenshot 2020-01-19 at 12 13 14 AM" src="https://user-images.githubusercontent.com/47073386/72666790-8c11e880-3a50-11ea-9204-c71a7e80d277.png">